HugoBlox/theme-academic-cv/content/author/shu/_index.md

 organizations = [ { name = "Woods Hole Oceanographic Institution", url = "whoi.edu" } , {name = "Center for Dark Energy Biosphere Investigations", url = "darkenergybiosphere.org"}]

 # Short bio (displayed in user profile at end of posts)
-bio = "Sarah is a Postdoctoral Fellow at WHOI investigating the ecological roles microbial eukaryotes play in marine ecosystems.
-She is currently focused on characterizing the microbial eukaryotic communities found at deep sea hydrothermal vents to understand their place in marine food webs in the deep biosphere."
+bio = "Sarah is a Postdoctoral Fellow in [Julie Huber's lab at WHOI](https://www2.whoi.edu/staff/jhuber/projects/) investigating the ecological roles single-celled microbial eukaryotes play in marine ecosystems.
+She is currently focused on understanding how the microbial eukaryotic communities found in deep-sea hydrothermal vent ecosystems contribute to microbial food web dynamics."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 # email = ""